Starting an online store with WooCommerce is exciting, but choosing the right theme can make or break your success.

 Flatsome also includes dozens of pre-designed layouts and page sections, making it easy to launch a store quickly.

 It’s optimized for performance and mobile devices, so your customers get a smooth shopping experience on any screen size.
-Plus, it supports lazy loading and optimized image delivery to improve site speed.
+Plus, it supports lazy loading and optimized image delivery to improve WooCommerce site speed.

 The theme also supports multi-vendor marketplaces, catalog mode, and live search, which helps shoppers find products instantly.